WWE’s Paige Sets Instagram On Fire While Flaunting Her Figure In Skintight Jeans And A Revealing Crop Top

 In the initial photo of Paige’s post, she is flaunting her insane physique.
 Bevis wore a black hat and gold lace-up shoes along with a black jacket that had fringe along the arms.

 Under all of that, Saraya wore a black crop top that showed off her slim waist and a fair amount of cleavage along with impossibly tight black jeans.
-She added a belt to further accentuate how tiny her waist is and she oozed with confidence.
+She added a belt to further accentuate how tiny her waist is, and she oozed with confidence.

-Some of the other photos Bevis posted showed Paige goofing around on the interview set, nearly spilling out of her crop top in some of the snaps.
+Some of the other photos Bevis posted showed her goofing around on the interview set, nearly spilling out of her crop top in some snaps.

 Paige may not be a WWE wrestler herself any longer, but she’s still involved as she manages Asuka and Kari Sane.
 Bevis remains quite popular within the industry, having 5.5 million people who continue to follow her on Instagram.
 It appears that this recent set of photos generated a lot of buzz in a very short period of time.